MLiew/MATLAB-Project/MATLAB Image Processing GUI/README.md

 7. Save the processed image;
 8. Reset the image canvas.
 <br>

 <b>B.	Design the MATLAB Graphical User Interface</b>
 In order to fulfil the requirements mentioned in part A, the MATLAB Graphical User Interface(GUI) is designed.
-Below are several elements used in the GUI design:
+Below are several elements used in the GUI design: <br>
 1. Editable text field: display image file directory chosen and input filter threshold frequency;
 2. Push button: choose file directory, Fourier transform, Arnold transform, Butterworth filter, Gaussian filter, process image, save image and clear image;
 3. Pop up menu: select Butterworth or Gaussian filter and select low or high pass filter;